Autumn Term – Foxes Newsletter

 Please continue to send your child to school with a water bottle each day.
 Children have access to their water bottles throughout the school day and these can be refilled at school when needed.

-Please follow the link to the Knowledge Organiser for Miss Young’s class – Foxes Autumn 2022- 2023 Knowledge Organiser
+Please follow the link to this terms Knowledge Organiser – Y3.4.
+Autumn Knowledge Organiser- Romans

 Welcome Chester – our School Dog